forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 #### Dirty Air Exposure
 * ##### Air Pollution
-  _Through Air Pollution_: Examples (in decreasing order, source: estimates from watching the maps at ventusky.com): Northern India, Central and Northern China (including Wuhan), Northern Italy, Tehran
+  _Through Air Pollution_: High rates of air pollution occur frequently in industrialized densely populated regions which have inversion weather situations (usually in the winter).
+Examples (in decreasing order, source: estimates from watching the maps at ventusky.com): Northern India, Central and Northern China (including Wuhan), Northern Italy, Tehran

 * ##### Smoking
   _Through Smoking_: Smokers and Ex-Smokers.
 Ex-smokers have a higher risk for severe risk than never smokers.